ale-seme/Soldering_Projects/CAI-269-LED-FM-Radio/README.md

 ## Theory of FM Radio

 ### What is FM Radio?
 Frequency Modulation (FM) is a method of encoding information in a carrier wave by varying its frequency.
-Unlike Amplitude Modulation (AM), where the amplitude of the wave changes to convey information, FM alters the frequency, providing better sound quality and resistance to interference.
+Unlike Amplitude Modulation (AM), where the amplitude of the wave changes to convey information, FM alters the frequency.
+This results in better sound quality and resistance to interference, making FM radio a popular choice for broadcasting music and voice.

+### How FM Radio Works

+FM radio operates by modulating the frequency of a carrier wave to encode audio signals.
+Here’s a deeper look at the process:

+1. **Modulation Process**:
+   - The audio signal (information) is combined with a carrier wave of a specific frequency.
+The amplitude of the carrier wave remains constant, but its frequency varies according to the amplitude of the audio signal.
+   - For instance, if the audio signal has a higher amplitude, the frequency of the carrier wave will increase; if the audio signal decreases in amplitude, the frequency decreases.

+2. **Transmission**:
+   - The modulated signal is then transmitted via an antenna.
+The transmission occurs in a specific frequency range, typically between 88 MHz to 108 MHz for FM broadcasting.

+3. **Reception**:
+   - A radio receiver uses an antenna to capture the transmitted FM signals.
+The receiver is tuned to a specific frequency to filter out all other signals.
+This is achieved using components like variable capacitors or digitally controlled tuners.

+4. **Demodulation**:
+   - Once the signal is received, the demodulation process takes place to extract the original audio signal from the modulated carrier wave.
+This is typically done using a discriminator or phase-locked loop (PLL) circuit.
+   - The demodulated audio signal is then amplified for output.

+5. **Audio Output**:
+   - The amplified audio signal is sent to a speaker or headphones, converting the electrical signals back into sound waves that we can hear.

 ### Key Physical Concepts